GPlates/GPlates/doc-python-api/pygplates_getting_started.rst

 Next open up a terminal or command window (on MacOS and Ubuntu this is a *Terminal* window, and on Windows this is a *Command* window).

-| We may need to let Python know where to find *pygplates* by setting an environment variable
+| We may need to let Python know where to find pyGPlates by setting an environment variable
   as covered in :ref:`pygplates_getting_started_installation_telling_python_how_to_find_pygplates`.
 | For example on MacOS this can be done by typing: